mossgreen/mossgreen.github.io/_posts/2019-10-13-Legacy-Code.md

     > source code inherited from someone else and source code inherited from an older version of the software

 Digging deep, I've learnt pioneers' core concerns.
-Rather than talking about the liternal meaning, I prefer to say "**Code that develpers are afraid to change.**"
+Rather than talking about the literal meaning, I prefer to say "**Code that developers are afraid to change.**"

-What a coincidence, when I read "[Defining Legacy Code](Defining%20Legacy%20Code%0Ahttps://dzone.com/articles/defining-legacy-code)", and "[Surviving Legacy Code with Golden Master and Sampling](https://blog.thecodewhisperer.com/permalink/surviving-legacy-code-with-golden-master-and-sampling)" the authers hold the same opinion. :)
+What a coincidence, when I read "[Defining Legacy Code](Defining%20Legacy%20Code%0Ahttps://dzone.com/articles/defining-legacy-code)", and "[Surviving Legacy Code with Golden Master and Sampling](https://blog.thecodewhisperer.com/permalink/surviving-legacy-code-with-golden-master-and-sampling)" the authors hold the same opinion. :)

 ### What makes code legacy code

-We afraid to change may due to serveral reasons
+We afraid to change may due to several reasons
 - APIs are out-of-date
-- Platform are not supported anymore
+- Platforms are not supported anymore
-- Bad designed code
+- Badly designed code
 - No documentation
-- It's buggy, and without test
+- It's buggy and without test

 ## What should we do: Golden Master